Lightning-AI/pytorch-lightning/docs/source-app/core_api/lightning_app/dynamic_work_content.rst

 There are a couple of ways you can add a dynamic Work:

 - Option 1: Attach your components in the **run** method using the Python functions.
-- Option 2: Use the Lightning built-in classes :class:`~lightning.structures.Dict` or :class:`~lightning.structures.List`.
+- Option 2: Use the Lightning built-in classes :class:`~lightning.app.structures.Dict` or :class:`~lightning.app.structures.List`.

 .. note:: Using the Lightning built-in classes is usually easier to read.